andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/styles.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-1. Create a new pen from the template.
+1. Create a new pen by forking the template. <!-- todo: make links to the pen-template itself, not the article! -->
 2. Create a variable to store the state of the currently selected tab, set the default value to `'Library'`.
 3. Design a quick layout for the top navigation bar with 4 tabs.
 4. Add 2 conditional style groups to each tab: